Forza 7 is one of the the only games designed to run in ‘true 4K’ on the Xbox One X

 Forza Motorsport 7 is one of the first Xbox One X games that renders in ‘true 4K.’

-Other titles announced at E3 2017 for the new platform, apart from possibly an upcoming ‘enhanced features’ update to Gears of War 4, opt for checkerboard 4K, a trick developers use to get 4K running on console’s like the Xbox One X and PlayStation 4 Pro.
+Most other titles announced at E3 2017 for the new platform, apart from an upcoming ‘enhanced features’ update to Gears of War 4, opt for checkerboard 4K, a trick developers use to get 4K running on console’s like the Xbox One X and PlayStation 4 Pro.

 After going hands-on with Forza 7 for a brief period of time at E3 2017, I can safely say that the realistic, highly-customizable gameplay featured in past entires of Turn 10’s ridiculously detailed driving franchise, are back.
+The game also looks incredible running in 4K with HDR, amounting to one of the best looking video games I’ve ever seen.

 Later, during a closed-door demonstration, I was given additional detail about the game’s new features, mostly of the graphical variety, such as the fact that dynamic clouds are set to cast moving shadows over the top of tracks.